 Bringing in the data

-All point pattern analysis tools used in this lab guide are available in the spatstat package.
+Most of the point pattern analysis tools used in this lab guide are available in the spatstat package.
 These tools are designed to work with points stored as ppp objects and not SpatVector or sf objects.
 So, yes, another spatial object to learn about.
 We won’t go through the nuts and bolts of how ppp objects work.
 We’ll cover what is only necessary for running our analyses.

-Then convert the object to a ppp object using the function as.ppp().
+We need to convert our SpatVector tornado points object into a ppp object.
+To do this, we use the function as.ppp().
 We have to provide point coordinates and the observation window.
-Below we obtain the coordinates of the sf object in matrix form with st_coordinates(), and consider the observation window as the bounding box of the crime data which can be obtained with st_bbox().
+Below we obtain the coordinates of the sf object in matrix form with st_coordinates(), and consider the observation window as the bounding box of the tornado data which can be obtained with st_bbox().
 A bounding box can be used to define any area on a map.
 It is commonly used by mapping applications to determine which map features within a certain area should be displayed on a given map.

 ## NULL